rebecca-hh-rosen/detroit_housing_project/README.md

 - Try a more thorough EDA distribution of each feature again target and improve upon current visualizations
 - Scale and normalize each variable more thoroughly
 - Eventually try a multi-class target instead of binary, with categories of 0 tickets // 1-7 tickets // 8+ tickets

+See full slides for this project's presentation at https://bit.ly/2MCz2Ob All data can be found for free at Detroit's Open Data Portal https://data.detroitmi.gov/